Accelerating Quadratic Transform and WMMSE: Introduction

 The quadratic transform \cite{shen2018fractional1,shen2019optimization} is a state-of-the-art tool for FP.
-Its main idea is to decouple each ratio term and thereby reformulate the FP problem as a quadratic program that can be addressed efficiently (and often in closed form) in an iterative manner.
-As shown in \cite{shen2019optimization}, the quadratic transform has a connecting link to the minorization-maximization (MM) theory \cite{razaviyayn2013unified,sun2016majorization}, so it immediately follows that the quadratic transform method guarantees monotonic convergence to some stationary point provided that the original problem is differentiable.
-In particular, \cite{shen2018fractional2} shows that the quadratic transform method encompasses the well-known weighted minimum mean square error (WMMSE) algorithm \cite{cioffi_WMMSE,Shi_WMMSE} as a special case; \cite{shen2018fractional2} further proposes a better way of applying the quadratic transform than WMMSE when dealing with discrete variables.
-Despite the extensive studies on the quadratic transform, its convergence rate remains a complete mystery (even for the WMMSE algorithm case), with the following open problems: \begin{enumerate}[i.] \it \item How fast does the quadratic transform converge? \item How is it compared to the gradient method? \item Can we further accelerate the quadratic transform? \end{enumerate} Roughly speaking, the answers given in this paper are: when the starting point is sufficiently close to a strict local optimum, the quadratic transform yields an objective-value error bound of $O(1/k)$, where $k$ is the iteration index; it can be faster than the gradient method in iterations, but slower in time; the error bound can be further reduced to $O(1/k^2)$ by incorporating Nesterov's extrapolation strategy \cite{Nesterov_book}.
+Differing from the classic FP methods, i.e., the Charness-Cooper method \cite{charnes1962programming} and Dinkelbach's method \cite{dinkelbach1967nonlinear}, that are limited to the single-ratio case, the quadratic transform is capable of decoupling the numerator and denominator for multiple ratios simultaneously and thus renders the multi-ratio FP problem easier to address.
+The quadratic transform has wide connecting links to other optimization methods, e.g., \cite{shen2018fractional1} shows that the quadratic transform boils down to a fixed-point iteration method when applied to the power control problem, while \cite{shen2019optimization} interprets the quadratic transform as a minorization-maximization (MM) method \cite{razaviyayn2013unified,sun2016majorization} in general.
+In particular, \cite{shen2018fractional2} shows that the quadratic transform encompasses the weighted minimum mean square error (WMMSE) algorithm for the beamforming problem \cite{cioffi_WMMSE,Shi_WMMSE} as a special case.
+Furthermore, \cite{shen2018fractional2} proposes a better way to use the quadratic transform than WMMSE for the discrete FP problems.

+Although the theory and applications of the quadratic transform have been considerably developed over the past few years, the convergence rate of the quadratic transform remains a complete mystery (which is unknown even for the special case of the quadratic transform, the WMMSE algorithm), with the following open problems: \begin{itemize} \it \item How fast does the quadratic transform converge? \item How is it compared to the conventional gradient method? \item Can we further accelerate the quadratic transform? \end{itemize} The analysis in this paper sheds light on all these questions.
+Roughly speaking, we show that: (i) if the starting point is sufficiently close to a strict local optimum, then the quadratic transform yields an error bound of $O(1/k)$, where $k$ is the number of iterations; (ii) the quadratic transform converges faster than the gradient method in iterations, but more slowly in time due to its higher per-iteration complexity; (iii) the proposed accelerated quadratic transform has a much lower per-iteration complexity and reduces the error bound to $O(1/k^2)$.